Day 10. Diary date: 11th October.

 Munchies is this kinda Western-style outfit with an eclectic menu ranging from burgers to burritos to bao buns.
 Bright decor, outdoor seating, personalised art hanging up around the place, wind chimes.
 They seem to love wind chimes around here.
 All of the food is prepared in front of you, which I think is what separates it from a lot of the vegan diners we have in the UK.
-There was no thrills, no table-service—just order something cheap and junky and have it ready in minutes.
-I miss here.
+There were no thrills, no table-service—just order something cheap and junky and have it ready in minutes.
+I miss it here.

 I order a BLT, and it’s honestly one of the nicest vegan mock things I’ve ever eaten.
 Something tells me I’ll be back.